SimonMilord/google-homepage/README.md

 # google-homepage

 First project ever!
-I try to reproduce the Google homepage using nothing but HTML and CSS as part of my Odin Project journey.
+I try to reproduce the Google homepage using nothing but HTML, CSS and JS (for the search functionality) as part of The Odin Project.